grafana/loki-release/README.md

 - there is no longer a need to announce, since we have a long running PR

-- the cron job needs to use the GitHub api to call the prepare release pipline with the correct branches
+- the cron job needs to use the GitHub api to call the prepare release pipeline with the correct branches

 - cool feature

 # Instructions

-First release of a new branch (ie. releasing 1.5.0 from release-1.5.x) needs a speical commit:
+First release of a new branch (ie. releasing 1.5.0 from release-1.5.x) needs a special commit:

 ```
 git commit --allow-empty -m "chore: release 1.5.0" -m "Release-As: 1.5.0"
 ```

 cool new feature

+cool feature again